qooyqpqy123/FARM_Reproduction/README.md

 ### Folder `Code_Reproduction/Real_Data/Pre_process':
  It contains the Codes for real data pre-processing.
 The document `current.csv' in that folder is our downloaded orignal dataset from the aforementioned website. <br />

- The code "realdata_read.R" contains the codes for pre-processing the data.
+ The code **realdata_read.R** contains the codes for pre-processing the data.
 The line 4 in "realdata_read.R", we have a variable called: "choose_time".
 If one lets choose_time=1 and run the codes, the output is the processed dataset **realdata_115_126.csv**.
 If one lets choose_time=2, and run the codes, the output is the processed dataset **realdata_189_126.csv**.<br />

  Finally, for document "Description_of_Variables.pdf" inside that document, it contains the detailed description of all variables in the orignal dataset "current.csv". <br />

 ### Folder `Code_Reproduction/Real_Data/Prediction_Table3':
 This folder contains the codes for reproducing the prediction results of Table 3 in our paper. <br />

-*For code file "realdata_prediction_115.R", it first reads the data "realdata_115_126.csv" in that folder.
+*For code file **realdata_prediction_115.R**, it first reads the data "realdata_115_126.csv" in that folder.
 On the line 54 of this file, there is a variable "j".
 If we set j=49, and run the codes, we reproduce the line "HOUSTNE" line during "08.2010-02.2020" in Table 3.
 If we set j=81 and run the codes, we reproduce the line "GS5" line during "08.2010-02.2020" in Table 3. <br />

 *For code file "realdata_prediction_189.R", it first reads the data "realdata_189_126.csv" in that folder.
 On the line 54 of this file, there is a variable "j".
 If we set j=49, and run the codes, we reproduce the line "HOUSTNE" line during "02.1992-10.2007" in Table 3.
 If we set j=81 and run the codes, we reproduce the line "GS5" line during "02.1992-10.2007" in Table 3. <br />